s00223097/sast-vuln-website/README.md

 6. No CSRF protection
 7. No XSS protection
 8. No secure session configuration
+9. Many more!

 ## Note

-This website is intentionally vulnerable and should only be used for educational purposes in a controlled environment.
+This website is intentionally vulnerable and it's only used for a pentest.